Preparation#

 As you can see, you may use the iteration variable in expressions inside the loop body.
 For all the examples above, try to predict which variables are defined after the loop is executed, and what their values are.
 Test your predictions by running the code.
 What is the iteration variable in each of the examples?
 What is greeting after the loop in the second example?
 What is s after the loop in the third example?

-Prep 4.5: Collecting values#
+Prep 4.5: Collecting Values#

 For each of the following blocks, try to predict what the code does.
 Which variables are defined after the loop is executed, and what are their values?
 Run the code to see if you were right.